 Where to stay

 Mirik has plenty of budget hotels in the Krishnanagar area, which is near to the lakeside.
-Hotel Jagjeet is the largest hotel there, other include The Park, Blue Lagoon, Hotel Ratnagiri etc. There are also several eateries in that area serving Bengali, Nepali and North Indian food.
+Hotel Jagjeet is the largest hotel there, other include The Park, Blue Lagoon, Hotel Ratnagiri etc. If you want to book online, you can do so by clicking here.
+There are also several eateries in that area serving Bengali, Nepali and North Indian food.
 Banks and ATM’s are also available if you feel the need to withdraw cash.
 I feel two days is enough to visit all the nearby places.
 There are also few homestays coming up in surrounding areas like Soureni Bazaar, Taba Koshi, Bunkulung etc where you can stay in the midst of tea gardens and breathe the fresh air.

 How to reach